niebert/HuginSample/README.md

 * Save the panorama to your local harddrive.
 * You will see that the generated image is generated up-side-down.
 You can easily fix that by rotation of the output with you image editing software (e.g. [GIMP](https://www.gimp.org/downloads/))

+## Spherical (equirectangular) Images for AFrame
+If you want to play around with equirectangular images and view them in Aframe check the [MediaWiki Commons Images]().
+Please cite the authors when you used the images.

 ## Fixing the Panorama
 ### Fixing the Gimp Output for AFrame 360 Degree Panorama
 * If you use the panorama in AFrame scale the image in the vertical y-axis.
 A blank area at bottom of the Hugin output panorama should appear.